Hannils/Event-Stream-Processing/README.md

   Created a Miro board with a simple representation of what the ESP will consist of. ![Miro Board](./documenting-resources/ESP-Unit1.png?raw=true "=)")

   Spend most of the day researching event streams and processing.
 Wrote about 1/3 of the individual plan.

+  ### Day 2

+  Mostly spent out time working on our individual report.
+Eventually we started writing the start of the ESP.
+By the end of friday, we had a parser that could handle both JSON and HTTP requests and in turn transform them into a special type.

 </details>